Define intake and consent process

 - Determine what level of compensation to offer in order to provide fair compensation without unduly influencing potential participants.

 The US Department of Health and Human Services (HHS) provides decision charts as a guide for researchers to decide if an activity requires IRB review or informed consent.
 With information and justification provided by the research team, the IRB makes the ultimate determination of informed consent requirements.2

 Consent may be required to administer a program or procedure, collect personal data, or both.
-Combining the consent process for both the program procedures and data collection can create efficiencies and minimize some types of bias, as discussed in the section, "When should randomization and consent occur?" below.
+Combining the consent process for both the program procedures and data collection can create efficiencies and minimize some types of bias (see "When should randomization and consent occur?").

 However, knowledge of assignment to treatment or control, or knowledge of the nature of the intervention or research may influence an individual’s decision to consent to share data.
 Separating the consent process for data collection from the experimental program or procedure may reduce the threat of this potential bias.3 For interventions or treatments that would be available in the absence of a research study, ethical standards may require that researchers allow participants to deny or withdraw consent to the use of their data without losing access to the treatment.

 Consent to the program or intervention may be required under a variety of circumstances, including: